StepicOrg/intellij-plugins/README.md

 1. Open `Default settings | Other Settings | Stepik `, authorise in this window.
 Press `Ok`
 2. Create new project with "Stepik Union" module type.

-To send your code to the platform use actions in the "Task Description" tool window.
+To send your code to the platform use actions in the "Step Description" tool window.